Social contribution

 Woodside seeks to identify, understand, manage and monitor potential impacts and opportunities associated with our activities.

-Our Social Performance Framework guides our approach as we build trust, share timely information about our activities and understand the expectations of the communities where we are active.
+Our Social Performance Framework guides our approach as we seek to build trust, share timely information about our activities and understand the expectations of the communities where we are active.

-Social performance plans are updated annually in each community we are active, including in the Northwest of Western Australia (Karratha/Roebourne, Exmouth, Onslow), Gulf of Mexico, Trinidad and Tobago, Mexico and Senegal.
-The plans support projects and operating assets to identify their social performance priorities and highlights social licence to operate risks and emerging trends.
+Social performance plans are updated annually in each community where we are active, including in the North West of Western Australia (Karratha, Roebourne, Exmouth, Onslow), United States Gulf Coast, Trinidad and Tobago, Mexico and Senegal.
+The plans support projects and operating assets to identify their social performance priorities and highlight social licence to operate risks and emerging trends.
 Woodside leaders endorse their relevant plan to ensure they are fit for purpose and reflect the nature, scale and impact of our activities.

-As stakeholder expectations continue to evolve, ensuring the business is informed of the key social risks and opportunities is a key enabler to effective management and protection of our social license to operate.
-Integrating and embedding social performance into reputation, strategy, processes and culture will be a continued focus throughout 2024.
+As stakeholder expectations continue to evolve, ensuring the business is informed of the key social risks and opportunities is a key enabler to effective management and protection of our social licence to operate.
+Integrating and embedding social performance into strategy, processes and culture will be a continued focus throughout 2025.

 Understanding community concerns